 Now, Eph 4.30 says, “Do not grieve the Ruach Ha Kodesh (Holy Spirit) of God, by whom you were sealed for the day of redemption.”
 Another name for Yom Kippur is Yom Ha Pedut meaning “Day of Redemption.”
 It is also called the “Day of Sealing.”
 This tells us that the Book of Ephesians was probably written around the High Holy days of Rosh Ha Shanah and Yom Kippur because he is using the terms and concepts that come from those festivals.

 We believe that the Book of First Corinthians was written around Passover, Unleavened Bread and First Fruits.
 We just looked at a passage associated with Bikurim (First Fruits).
 1 Cor 6 through 8 talks about concepts found in Passover and Unleavened Bread.
-This tells us that Paul was teaching concepts in conjunction with these festivals because it was that time of the year.
+This tells us that Paul was teaching concepts in conjunction with these festivals because it was that time of the year and the Corinthians understood Jewish eschatology.
 Again, we see this practice in our passage in Ephesians giving concepts associated with Rosh Ha Shanah and Yom Kippur.
 There is a connection between Rosh Ha Shanah and Sukkot.
 The fall festivals (Yom Teruah, Yom Kippur and Sukkot) are connected together in practice and in thought.
 Here are a couple of examples.